nathankrasinski/Housing_Sale_Price/README.md

-# Housing_Sale_Price
+# Housing Sale Price Predictions
  Machine Learning assignment to predict housing sale price.

 Pitted 8 different algorithms against each other and scores them by RMSE